ROI Calculator

 ROI = (Gain from Investment - Cost of Investment) / Cost of Investment × 100

-Simplified: ROI = (Net Profit / Total Investment) × 100
+Simplified Form: ROI = (Net Profit / Total Investment) × 100

-Alternative form: ROI = ((Final Value - Initial Cost) / Initial Cost) × 100
+Alternative Form: ROI = ((Final Value - Initial Cost) / Initial Cost) × 100

-Example: You invest $10,000 in stocks and sell for $15,000.
-Your gain is $5,000, so ROI = ($5,000 / $10,000) × 100 = 50%
+Example: If you invest $10,000 in stocks and sell them for $15,000, your net gain is $5,000.
+Your simple ROI calculation results in ($5,000 / $10,000) × 100 = 50%.

 ROI Benchmarks by Investment Type

-Government Bonds3-5%LowNearly risk-free, inflation protection
+Government Bonds3-5%LowNearly risk-free backing, provides inflation protection

-Corporate Bonds4-7%Low-ModerateHigher yield than government bonds
+Corporate Bonds4-7%Low-ModerateHigher yields than debt issued by government agencies

 Simple ROI vs. Annualized ROI (CAGR)